strangelove-ventures/poa/README.md

 poad tx poa update-params admin1,admin2,admin3,...

 # (admin) Update the staking module params
-# - unbondingTime is the time in seconds that a validator must wait to unbond
+# - unbondingTime is the time that a validator must wait to unbond (ex: 336h)
-# - maxVals is the maximum number of validators allowed in the set
+# - maxVals is the maximum number of validators for the active set.
-# - maxEntries is the maximum number of unbonding delegations per validator (this does not apply for PoA)
+# - maxEntries is the maximum number of unbonding delegations per validator (does not apply for PoA)
-# - historicalEntries is the maximum number of historical entries stored per validator (this does not apply for PoA)
+# - historicalEntries is the maximum number of historical entries stored per validator (does not apply for PoA)
-# - bondDenom is the denom of the bond (e.g. uatom)
+# - bondDenom is the denom of the bond token (e.g. uatom)
 # - minCommissionRate is the minimum commission rate a validator can set
 poad tx poa update-staking-params [unbondingTime] [maxVals] [maxEntries] [historicalEntries] [bondDenom] [minCommissionRate]
 ```